pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_synchronizationobjectinfo2.md

 ### -field MonitoredFence.FenceValueGPUVirtualAddress

 [out] A read-write mapping of the fence value for the GPU.
-A driver can signal a new fence value by inserting a GPU write command for this address into a command buffer, and the DirectX graphics kernel will unblock waiters for this fence object value.
+A driver can signal a new fence value by inserting a GPU write command for this address into a command buffer, and *Dxgkrnl* will unblock waiters for this fence object value.
 Depending on the value of **No64BitAtomics** cap, this address points to either a 32 bit or a 64 bit underlying value.
+If the device doesn’t support cache coherency with the CPU, it shouldn't write to the fence value using the GPU virtual address.
+Access to the fence value should be done only by the CPU.

 Supported starting with Windows 10.